Client-Side Field Level Encryption Methods¶

 mongoshell command line options to establish a connection with the required options.
 The command line options only support the Amazon Web Services KMS provider for CMK management.

-The following methods are for the MongoDB
+The following methods are for

 only.
 For instructions on implementing client-side field level

 encryption using a MongoDB 4.2+ compatible driver, defer to the